 Blogging Has A Dramatic Impact

 Visceral Concepts has been a huge advocate of blogging for years.
 We suggest it to all our clients, even brainstorming ideas for topics to help them along the way.
-Because of the difference it makes for site traffic, we make sure that they understand the how and why.
+Because of the difference, it makes for site traffic, we make sure that they understand how and why.

 Blogging Gets A Bad Rap

 I often hear from business owners that they feel silly writing a blog.
 Many still see it as an online diary of sorts, pushing it aside as something that doesn’t belong in their marketing efforts.
 But that’s a dangerous stance to take.
 Minimizing the importance of a good blog can hurt your marketing.
 When you don’t blog, you miss out on major benefits.